microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappicon-get-hostedcontent.md

 ---

-### Example 2: Get hosted content bytes in outline version of icon for an image.
+### Example 2: Get hosted content bytes for an image in outline icon.

 #### Request